ArkEcosystemArchive/docs-legacy/docs/tutorials/node/secure.md

 [sshd-ddos]
-# This jail corresponds to the standard configuration in Fail2ban
+# This Jail Corresponds to the Standard Configuration in Fail2ban
-# the mail-whois action sends a notification e-mail with a whois request
+# The Mail-Whois Action Sends a Notification E-Mail With a Whois Request
 port = ssh
 logpath = %(sshd_log)s